Linguapress.com home

 For many years, until 1856 the procession included making part of the journey by barge along the Thames.
 Now the Show winds its way through the streets of the City.

-Lord Mayor's show It is usually the biggest free show of the year for Londoners; and for many years, it has been an exotic or spectacular occasion.
-In the year 1602, for example, the ordinary people of London were able to see a lion and a camel in the procession - beasts that most of them had certainly never seen before!
+It is usually the biggest free show of the year for Londoners; and for many years, it has been an exotic or spectacular occasion.
+In the year 1602, for example, the ordinary people of London were able to see a lion and a camel in the procession.
+Most people had never seen these strange animals before!

 The Lord Mayor